◀ Back

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.

-During the quarter there were 62 resolutions from 11 companies to vote on.
+During the quarter, there were 65 resolutions from eleven companies to vote on.
 On behalf of clients, we voted against one resolution.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.